NomicFoundation/hardhat/CONTRIBUTING.md

 Every issue gets automatically assigned to a team member.
 This person will act as the point of contact between the user that opened the issue and the team.

-An issue being assigned does not mean that we are actively working on addressing it, so if you are interested on addressing one add a comment mentioning it.
+An issue being assigned does not mean that we are actively working on addressing it, so if you are interested in addressing one add a comment mentioning it.

 ## Project structure